shivam-pandit/hackerrank-solutions/README.md

 # hackerrank-solutions
-cut the sticks solution with simple approach
+cut the sticks solution with simple approach using python